 Geographically, seventy-five percent of the land base in Essex County is in agriculture and forestry production.
-86,940 acres are devoted to the production of pine and hardwood trees, while 38,720 acres of land is in corn, wheat, barley, and soybeans with minimal acreage in other crops.
+More than 80,000 acres are devoted to the production of pine and hardwood trees, while more than 44,000 acres of land is in corn, wheat, barley, and soybeans with minimal acreage in other crops.
 From an acreage standpoint, soybean is the largest crop in the county with annual production of over 20,000 acres.
 The small-grain, soybean double crop has been an important cropping system in the county for several decades.
 This system allows two crops (wheat or barley and soybeans) to be harvested in one year so harvested cropland per year is almost 57,000 acres.

-According to the 2012 USDA Census, there are 98 farms in the county.
-The size of the farms is diverse with about one-third of the farms having 50 or fewer acres and one-quarter having 500 acres or more.
+According to the 2017 USDA Census, there are 88 farms in the county.
+The size of the farms is diverse with about one-third of the farms having 50 or fewer acres, one-third having 50 to 500 acres, and one-third having 500 acres or more.

-One the main goals of the Essex unit of Virginia Cooperative Extension is to provide support to this important industry through educational programs.
-Keith Balderson, ANR Extension Agent housed in the Essex Unit and David Moore, Senior ANR Extension Agent housed in the Middlesex Unit, work together to design educational programs to assist producers and agri-businesses in Essex and surrounding counties.
+One the main goals of the Essex unit of Virginia Cooperative Extension is to provide support to this important industry through educational programs to assist producers and agri-businesses in Essex and surrounding counties.

 - Business Planning, Marketing Planning

 - Transition and Estate Planning Preparation